 Fedhealth Hospital Plan

-When it comes to additional benefits Fedhealth has it all, and it is included in their plans.
-They have a wide range of medical aid plans available that include 3 Fedhealth hospital plan options.
+When it comes to additional benefits Fedhealth has it all, and they all come with their plans.
+Importantly, they have a wide range of medical aid plans available that include 3 Fedhealth hospital plan options.

 What is a hospital plan?

 A hospital plan is a medical aid option that medical aid schemes provide to cover the medical costs of in-hospital treatment.
-The medical schemes charge a monthly premium for this cover.
+In addition, the medical schemes charge a monthly premium for this cover.

-All schemes are required by law to pay for the 270 prescribed minimum conditions listed, this includes 25 chronic conditions.
-This regulation covers all medical aid options including hospital plans.
+Significantly, all schemes must by law to pay for the 270 prescribed minimum conditions listed, this includes 25 chronic conditions.
+And this regulation covers all medical aid options including hospital plans.

 This is a basic hospital plan that provides you with unlimited hospital cover at network hospitals.
 The cover is paid at 100% of the scheme rates and includes additional benefits.